MattewEon/php-ApiRest/README.md

 # 3. <a name="3"></a> Future improvements

-No future improvements planned now.
+Add the capacity of forcing the type of each Model's field Otherwise, No future improvements planned now.
 Doesn't mean that the package will not be updated !